AlgoMaster Logo

 • System design is weighted heavily for senior roles (L5+ at Google, E5+ at Meta).

-• Behavioral rounds use structured frameworks like Amazon's Leadership Principles.
+• Behavioral rounds use structured frameworks like Amazon's Leadership Principles, and answers are often expected in STAR format (Situation, Task, Action, Result).

 Startups and Mid-Size Companies

 Startups optimize for speed and practical skill assessment.
-Their interviews are less standardized but often more realistic.
+The process is less standardized and often closer to the day-to-day work the role involves.

 What this means for you: